 "It will be planted in the greenest of places, I promise," Eka said, before eyeing Waldek the leafhound who sat there, at their feet, tail waggling.
 "Keep your master safe okay?"

 Waldek barked, before turning to Lupin, its antennae prodding Lupin's legs and chest.
 It let out a whine then, but Zucca stepped in.
 "Don't you have work to do?"
 The hound barked again, and moved off into the fields with the others.
 Then, the Terin handed a bag of medililly herbs to Lupin.
-"Brew a leaf with your tea, a leaf a day-" Zucca paused then, a thick hand coming to rest on the Verido's shoulder, "make it part of your routine.
-A leaf a day - easy to remember."
+"Brew a leaf with your tea, a leaf a day," Zucca paused then, a thick hand coming to rest on the Verido's shoulder, "make it part of your routine.
+A leaf a day.
+Easy to remember.
+You’ve got enough here for a long while, but come back and see me when you run out... well, before you run out."

-Lupin accepted the gift, knowing how precious it was; Eka had said that medililly was hard to grow.
+Lupin accepted the gift, knowing how precious it was.
+Eka had said that medililly was hard to grow.
+“Okay, thank you Zucca.
+Really.”

 The two left shortly after the afternoon of vegetable and fruit picking, their bags were plump with fresh supplies.
 They wished Laris and the travellers farewell, and thanked the landlord.
 Zucca watched as the two, led by Hush, disappeared behind the row of canopied trees.Continue to Chapter 9